asmodeus812/nvim-fuzzymatch/README.md

 picker instance will cause the underlying content stream to be re-run, the new file that was created will be now part of the list, the old query will of course be lost and all previous matches and the last item that was under preview.

+### Dynamic context evaluation

-Another trigger that will cause the picker stream to be re-run is any changes in the picker `context`, if instead of simple primitive values you provide callbacks for the `env`, `cwd` or `args`, when the picker detects that the context has changed compared to what it was originally used to run the data stream with, the content will be automatically refreshed, regardless of whether you have `hidden or closed` the picker and now re-opening it.
+The context is the primary data that is used to invoke a stream and collect output from it, either user provided static table, callback or a system executable, it does not matter, the `context`, if provided with, callbacks instead of simple primitive values, for the `env`, `cwd` or `args`, the picker detects when the context has changed compared to what it was originally used to run the data stream with, the content stream will be automatically refreshed, regardless of whether you have `hidden or closed` the picker and now re-opening it.

+### Picker actions & interaction

+Below is a list of the built-in actions that the Select module exposes for use, by the users, you can bind these however you see fit, directly to the `actions` property or with a `Select.action` binding to make use of the callback mechanism that they provide, mentioned above.
+Some like the `close_view, noop_select and default_select` can be used to be the primary entry points for new custom user actions.
+The purpose of these actions is to streamline and simplify the process of creating new custom actions, by composing them from the built-in ones.

 All built-in actions accept as an argument a callback, that callback will be invoked during the execution of the action, however for some actions this callback is necessary, as it is also acting as the converter of the `selected` items (see below for more details on what action